ETS-Android1/learn-java/README.md

 - Multiple application themes (dark and orange).
 - Formatted code samples that are copiable and zoomable.
 - Interactive code samples with missing parts (mini-tasks).
-- Clip sync with your computer.
+- Clip sync with your computer (bluetooth or local network).
 - Notifications: get alerted when you can take a failed exam again.

 Clip syncing uses my small app that can be downloaded from [here](https://gtomika.github.io/learn-java-clipsync/).
+Launch it on your computer and select a syncing mode!